twbs/bootstrap/docs/components/list-group.md

 {:toc}

 ## Basic example
-The most basic list group is simply an unordered list with list items, and the proper classes.
-Build upon it with the options that follow, or your own CSS as needed.
+The most basic list group is an unordered list with list items and the proper classes.
+Build upon it with the options that follow, or with your own CSS as needed.

 {% example html %}
 <ul class="list-group">